The following document has been

 (3) The Commission will review all relevant information provided by the complainant and the video programming distributor and will request additional information from either or both parties when needed for a full resolution of the complaint.

 (i) The Commission may rely on certifications from programming suppliers, including programming producers, programming owners, networks, syndicators and other distributors, to demonstrate compliance.
 The Commission will not hold the video programming distributor responsible for situations where a program source falsely certifies that programming that it delivered to the video programming distributor meets our video description requirements if the video programming distributor is unaware that the certification is false.
-Appropriate action may be taken with respect to deliberate falsifications.
+Appropriate action may be taken with respect to deliberate falsifications.(ii) If the Commission finds that a video programming distributor has violated the video description requirements of this section, it may impose penalties, including a requirement that the video programming distributor deliver video programming containing video description in excess of its requirements.

 (f) Private rights of action are prohibited.
 Nothing in this section shall be construed to authorize any private right of action to enforce any requirement of this section.
 The Commission shall have exclusive jurisdiction with respect to any complaint under this section.